What is Sciatica? It’s a Symptom, Not a Diagnosis

 Frequently Asked Questions: Sciatica

 Most mild cases resolve in 4–6 weeks with targeted physiotherapy.
-Chronic cases may take longer but often show significant improvement within the first 3 sessions of IMS.
+Chronic cases may take longer, but typically show significant improvement within the first few sessions.
+Getting assessed early — rather than waiting to see if it resolves on its own — usually leads to a faster recovery.

-Generally, ice is better for acute "nerve storms" to reduce inflammation, while heat is better for chronic muscle tension in the glutes.
-We will give you a specific protocol during your assessment.
+Generally, ice is better for acute flare-ups to reduce inflammation, while heat works better for chronic muscle tension in the glutes and lower back.
+We'll give you a specific protocol during your assessment based on what's driving your symptoms.

 If you are tired of "waiting for it to pass," we are here to help!